RI-SE/smirk/docs/System Requirements Specification.md

 - ODD: Operational Design Domain

 ## 1.4 Intended Audience and Reading Suggestions ##
+- Developers: the entire document is relevant.
+- Testers: sections 3 (requirements) and 4 (ODD) are particularly important.
+- Safety assessors: focus on headings that map to the AMLAS process.
+- Other stakeholders: read sections 1 and 2 to get an overview of SMIRK.

 ## 1.5 Product Scope ##
+SMIRK is an ADAS that is intended to co-exist with other ADAS in a vechicle.
+We expect that sensors and actuators will be shared among different systems.
+SMIRK implements its own perception based on radar and camera input.
+In future versions, it is likely that a central perception system operating on the vehicle will provide SMIRK with input.
+This is not yet the case.

 ## 1.6 References ##
 - Ben Abdessalem, Nejati, Briand, and Stifter, 2018.
 Testing Vision-based Control Systems Using Learnable Evolutionary Algorithms, in Proc. of the 40th Int’l.
 Conf. on Software Engineering.
 - Borg, Bronson, Christensson, Olsson, Lennartsson, Sonnsjö, Ebadi, and Karsberg, 2021.
 Exploring the Assessment List for Trustworthy AI in the Context of Advanced Driver-Assistance Systems, In Proc. of the 2nd Workshop on Ethics in Software Engineering Research and Practice.